One-Time Compilation of Device-Level Instructions for Quantum Subroutines: Results

 \section{Results}

-To demonstrate the \ac{dlpc} technique on an experimental system we use a trapped-ion quantum system described in~\cite{kim2020hardware}.
-It is controlled by a \ac{artiq} based control software solution~\cite{dax} and uses a Kasli 2.0 board~\cite{Kasprowicz:20} as the \ac{qpu}.
-At the time of this demonstration, the system was only capable of running operations on a single-qubit.
-As a result, the experimental demonstration of the pipeline is limited to single-qubit \ac{vqe} problems, but the \ac{dlpc} routine can be used on any number of qubits and operations.
+To demonstrate the \ac{dlpc} technique on an experimental system we use a trapped-ion quantum system at Duke University described in~\cite{kim2020hardware}.
+We used this academic system as we needed low-level control access to the system for our demonstration.
+We demonstrate the pipeline on single-qubit \ac{vqe} problems, but the \ac{dlpc} routine can be used on any number of qubits and operations.
 We use experimental results to demonstrate our proposal's immediate viability.

 In order to show the performance of the partial-compilation technique on \ac{qci} problems involving multiple qubits, we use a functional simulator~\cite{dax:sim} that gives us accurate compile times for the kernel.
 The runtime of these routines is then estimated using true operation times on the trapped-ion quantum computer described above in addition to the compile time from the simulator.
 These operation times are $5 \mu s$ for single-qubit operations and $150 \mu s$ for two-qubit operations.
+In all these results \emph{runtime} refers to the total runtime of the program from when it is submitted to the end of execution. \emph{Compile time} refers to time taken to compile the device-level ARTIQ program, upload the binary to the board, and schedule it for execution.
+In our profiling, the latter two are insignificant relative to the compilation time.
+Lastly, \emph{kernel time} refers to time spent executing the binary on the kernel, this includes any computation done on the kernel and runtime on the physical quantum system.